Skip to main content.

 Why are incidents charged for simple questions?
 First, to discourage wasteful use of tech support so that more support resources are available for serious questions.
 Second, there is no way to predict if a particular email received from a user is a trivial question or a sophisticated question - each question requires reading by a trained engineer to assure that a sophisticated question that might appear to be a simple question to the untrained eye is properly answered.
 For that reason it costs as much to process an apparently trivial question as it does a carefully thought-out complex question.
 In fact, some classes of trivial questions require more time because users neglect to provide required information.

 Can anyone use my tech support tokens?
 Yes, if they have them.
 Keep your tech support tokens secret to prevent other people from using them.
 You should also keep your serial number secret from anyone you do not trust to use the serial number and any support tokens associated with that serial number wisely.
-For example, if you provide your serial number to someone who egregiously misuses the activation support process you could find that your support tokens automatically have been used up by that person.
+For example, if you provide your serial number to someone who utilizes the support process you could find that your support tokens automatically have been used up by that person.

 Why are CC'd emails excluded?
-Manifold tech support does not respond to any emails that are shared with third parties or are cc'd to any other recipient.
+Manifold tech support does not respond to any emails that are shared with third parties or are cc'd to any other recipient outside Manifold.
 There are four reasons for this policy.
 The first reason is financial: A tech support incident is a valuable service provided to a single individual.
 It is not offered to multiple individuals at the same time.
 The second reason is practical: Experience shows that users will puff up their expertise and are less willing to consider mistakes when an exchange takes place in front of third parties.
 To avoid any incentive not to be completely honest all tech support exchanges must occur in private.
-The third reason is privacy: Tech support may at times need to discuss information that is covered by the Manifold privacy policy.
-Because the policy allows no disclosure to any third party we require all such communications to occur in private.
-Even if users are willing to waive their privacy rights we are not willing to waive our privacy policy.
-Only if it is never violated can we absolutely guarantee the privacy policy.
-The final reason is also practical: when several recipients are cc'd on an email tech support will not guess at which one of them is the desired responder.

 Why do you ask for so much information?
 Long experience shows that having all required information at hand is the fastest way of resolving a tech support problem.